gguo78/dp-rag/documents/report.md

 - We use an exponential mechanism with a utility aggregating transformed log-probability vectors from all the enhanced queries.
 - We do not use Reduce Vocab Publicly (RVP), but a soft version, consisting in using the log-probabilities of a public response to boost or mute some tokens in a soft way.

 We sample the next token from an exponential mechanism where the utility is the aggregation of some $c$ modulated by the log-probabilities associated with the public query.
 The larger, the $\theta$, the closer the response will be to the one without the private documents.
+This replaces RVP from [@tang2024privacypreservingincontextlearningdifferentially].
 $$U_{ICL}(r) = \theta \cdot \ln\left(L_{j+1, \text{pub}}(r)\right) + \sum_j c_{j+1,i_{j}}\left(r\right)$$

-Where $c$ is $h$ with its $\sup$ norm (or sensitivity) clipped to some $C$:
+In the previous expression $c$ is $h$ with its $\sup$ norm (or sensitivity) clipped to some $C$:
 $$c_{j+1,i_{j}}\left(r\right) = h_{j+1,i_{j}}\left(r\right)\min\left(1, \frac{C}{\max_s \left|h_{j+1,i_{j}}\left(s\right)\right|}\right)$$

 Where $h$ is a centered version of $g$ to minimize its $\sup$ norm without changing its impact in the mechanism:
 $$h_{j+1,i_{j}}\left(r\right) = g_{j+1,i_{j}}\left(r\right)-\frac{\max_sg_{j+1,i_{j}}\left(s\right)+\min_sg_{j+1,i_{j}}\left(s\right)}{2}$$

 Where $g$ is a transformation of $L$ putting more emphasis on the large values of $L$.
 $$g_{j+1,i_{j}}\left(r\right) = \frac{\exp\left[\alpha\cdot \left(\ln L_{j+1,i_{j}}\left(r\right) - \ln \max_s L_{j+1,i_{j}}\left(s\right)\right)\right)-1}{\alpha}$$
 Indeed, for $\alpha=1$ we simply compute a scaled and shifted version of the probability: